-Support for SCSI controller
+Support for SCSI controllers

-The ROM software supports the new SCSI bus design using the NCR 53C96.
-Because the same ROM code will be used in future models that do not use that IC, the ROM software that supports the SCSI Manager is a separate module addressed by a vector that is set up at startup time.
+The ROM software supports the dual SCSI bus design using the NCR 53C96.
+Because the same ROM code will be used in future models that do not use those ICs, and because of the changes needed to support the dual SCSI bus, the ROM software that supports the SCSI Manager is a separate module addressed by a vector that is set up at startup time.